vmchale/project-init/README.md

     plugin template.
   - pi uses mustache, a logic-less language that has libraries for *many* other languages.
-  - pi can initialize a git or mercurial repository inside your new project
+  - pi can initialize a darcs, pijul, mercurial, or git repository inside your new project

 Reasons to not use pi over cookiecutter:
   - pi does not fetch templates remotely.